pietheinstrengholt/az-303-304-Microsoft-Azure-Architect-Design-Exam-Notes/README.md

   - Requires vault credentials certificates and a passphrase.
   - Limit of 1.7TB per volume can be backed up.
   - Data Protection Manager:
-    - Is part of system center.
+    - Is part of System Center.
     - More powerfull backup solution.
     - Supports bare meta recovery.
     - Requires agent to be installed.